 The primary reason Apple opted for the HEIC format is the balance of image size and quality.
 That is, HEIC compression protocols allow you to take high-quality, high-resolution images that don’t take up a lot of space.
 And the benefits are multifold.

 Firstly, you’re not likely to use all the memory on your iPhone after just a few days of happy-go-lucky snapping.
 Then, image transfers, especially via wireless protocols, are much faster.
 This also allows you to store or backup more images on your iCloud account without purchasing extra space.

-Of course, HEIC format isn’t perfect, but then it’s relatively new.
-In time, you can expect for HEIC conversions to become a native option for all operating systems.
-And until that time, you just need to find a third-party software that works well for you.
+Of course, the HEIC format isn’t perfect, but then it’s relatively new.
+In time, you can expect HEIC conversions to become a native option for all operating systems.
+And until that time, you need to find third-party software that works well for you.

 Are 3rd Party Converters Safe?

 If you know what to look for, third-party converters are perfectly safe.
 As mentioned, should you choose a web client to make the conversion, it’s important not to share your credentials with the site.

 In addition, you’re uploading the images to third-party servers, and they shouldn’t keep your images after you download them.
 The situation is similar to the apps you install on your computer or smartphone, bar the fact that you need to share your credentials.